kurokida/PsychWebTool/docs/demo.md

 Data is stored as a CSV file named as the text you entered in the text box.
 A Reaction time for an image is recorded.

+## soundImageDemo.html

+Experimental conditions of this demonstration is more complex than that of imageRTKeyDemo.html.
+There are three images and three sounds.
+The number of trials is 9 (3 x 3).

+When you open the file, you will see a small text box.
+Please enter your name or initial etc.

+This program presents a fixation cross for 1000 ms, then a image with a sound for 5 seconds.
+After the observation, press a left or right arrow key as a response.

+Data is stored as a CSV file named as the text you entered in the text box.
+A Reaction time for an image is recorded.

 ## keyDownEventDemo.html